Themrsajad/To-Do-List/README.md

-# To-Do List App (Developing)
+# To-Do List App

-A simple, powerful app to organize your tasks and stay productive, with a great UI/UX for a seamless experience.
+A simple, powerful and fully responsive app to organize your tasks and stay productive, offering a great UI/UX for a seamless experience on all devices.

 ## Features

 - **Add Due Dates**: Stay on top of deadlines.
 - **Days Remaining**: Automatically see how many days are left until the deadline for each task.
-- **Categories**: Organize tasks into categories.
+- **Categories**: Add a new category or choose from existing ones to organize your tasks.
 - **Filter by Category**: Quickly find tasks based on their category.
 - **Edit Tasks**: Update tasks anytime.
 - **Mark as Done**: Track your progress easily.
+- **Manage Completed Tasks**: View completed tasks, remove them, or move them back to the main task list as needed.
 - **Theme Switcher**: Switch between light and dark themes to suit your preference.
 - **Language Switcher**: Switch between English and فارسی.
 - **Auto-Save to LocalStorage**: Your tasks are saved automatically to your browser's localStorage.
+- **Fully Responsive**: The app adapts seamlessly to different devices, featuring a unique, tailored UI for mobile that enhances usability and differs from the desktop design for an optimal experience on every screen.

 ## Usage

-You can try it through this link:
+You can try it here:
 [beautiful-to-do-list.netlify.app](https://beautiful-to-do-list.netlify.app)